Sotheby's Asia sales net $411 million amid market turmoil

 The exquisite vase was part of The Meiyintang collection, a unique, respected assemblage of Chinese porcelain collected over nearly half a century by Swiss tycoons, the Zuellig brothers, that nevertheless saw around a fifth of works go unsold, with the market for flawed and medium tier ceramics far less robust.

-For jewelry, two rare colored diamonds; a fancy vivid orange and fancy vivid blue diamond each made record prices per carat for their specific categories but the broader fine jewels sales saw an unsold rate of 21 percent for 359 pieces offered.
+For jewellery, two rare coloured diamonds; a fancy vivid orange and fancy vivid blue diamond each made record prices per carat for their specific categories but the broader fine jewels sales saw an unsold rate of 21 percent for 359 pieces offered.

 Sotheby's wine auctions over the weekend also showed a possible wrinkle in Chinese thirst for leading French wines.